FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 ### Correct Change

-If change outputs are present, they must have an `amount` of `unspentBalance + unspentGas * tx.gasPrice` if their color is `0`, or an `amount` of the unspent free balance for that color after VM execution is complete.
+If change outputs are present, they must have:

+1. if the transaction does not revert; an `amount` of `unspentBalance + unspentGas * tx.gasPrice` if their color is `0`, or an `amount` of the unspent free balance for that color after VM execution is complete, or
+1. if the transaction reverts; an `amount` of the initial free balance minus spent gas times `tx.gasPrice` if their color is `0`, or an `amount` of the initial free balance for that color.

 ### State Changes